 Must ride in rear-facing car seats until the age of 2 or when they reach the upper height and weight limits allowed by the manufacturer of the car seat for rear-facing use

-Keeping Your Child Safe
+Keeping Your Child Safe on the Road

 A child positioned properly in an appropriately sized car seat is less likely to be injured in a car accident.
 Even if a parent does everything he or she can to keep that child safe and drives properly, there is no way to know what others on the road will do.
 A child restraint helps minimize those risks.